OakarminIron/Obsidian/BIT/Data Engineering/Dataset.md

-A Dataset is a set or collection of data that pertain to a specific topic[[🌐Domain]].
+A Dataset is a set or collection of data that pertain to a specific topic[[🤌Domain]].
 This set is normally presented in a tabular pattern.

 Every column describes a particular variable.